-Michael Kessler is the head of the Department of Materials Science and Engineering at Johns Hopkins University.
+Michael Kessler is the Louis M. Sardella Head of the Department of Materials Science and Engineering at Johns Hopkins University.
 An expert in the mechanics, processing, and characterization of polymer matrix composites and nanocomposites, his research interests include the development of multifunctional materials, polymer matrix composites for extreme environments, bio-renewable polymers and composites, and the evaluation of these materials using experimental mechanics and thermal analysis.
 These broad-based topics span the fields of organic chemistry, applied mechanics, and processing science.

 From 2017 until joining the Whiting School of Engineering at Johns Hopkins University in 2023, Kessler was the dean of the College of Engineering at North Dakota State University.
 Before that, he was the Berry Family Director and Professor of the School of Mechanical and Materials Engineering at Washington State University.
 Prior to beginning his academic administration experience at Washington State University in 2013, he went through the ranks as a faculty member in the Department of Materials Science and Engineering at Iowa State University, where he was most recently the Wilkinson Professor in Interdisciplinary Engineering.
 At Iowa State, he received prestigious young investigator grants from the NSF (CAREER), the Army Research Office, and the Air Force Office of Scientific Research.